Giorgio Basta: Contributions and military style

 Giorgio Basta, Il Governo Della Cavalleria Leggiera: Trattato Che Concerne Anche quanto basta alla Grave per intelligenza de Capitani.
 Oppenheim: H. Galler, J.T. de Bry, 1616.

-Basta was born into a period of transition from the tradition sword and shield to the gun.
+Basta was born into a period of transition from the traditional sword and shield to the gun.
 And cavalry switched from the Gendarme to lighter and armed cavalrymen, which valued quick cavalry charges.
-Due to influence from his father, he was a very strict observer of the rules, and the laws of a militia.
-When he worked for Alexander, Duke of Parma he was responsible for the renewal and restructuring of the cavalry weapon.
+Due to the influence of his father, he was a very strict observer of the rules and the laws of a militia.
+When he worked for Alexander, Duke of Parma, he was responsible for the renewal and restructuring of the cavalry weapon.
 However, during his early years, Basta experimented with his personal method of "mobile sculptures", which were small and numerous groups of cavalrymen who pushed in the forefront of the army, so as to create a complete "crown" in continuous movement; The method assured the army of sudden destructive capability and gave fruit in the French countryside.

 The government of light cavalry is doubtless the most important work of Basta, as it represents the first organic regulation of light cavalry in Europe.
 Basta's theories led to the cavalry being released from its close ties with infantry, according to previous military tactics.
 To a degree, Basta's work is also largely anticipatory of further developments, especially in the concept of light cavalry being "the pupil of the armies" and in the reiterated need for a constant coordination of cavalry movements with those of other weapons : Theories, which influenced Raimondo Montecuccoli.
 Interesting remarks are made by Basta regarding the choice of cavalry officers to be performed not according to the nobility titles, but on a more meritocratic internship through the various degrees of the militia.
 He wants the captain to have absolute authority over all officers, "but always with the advice of the commissioner"; For the lieutenant requires a mature age, which can guarantee "credit and authority on the soldiers"; Young people must be standard bearers, for the pursuit and adventurous spirit.
 Those carrying the banner must "have in their heads the guidance of all the others."
 Particular care is given by Basta to the question of the armament of soldiers.
-The Blunderbuss should be equipped with an arbutus to carry with shoulder strap and a short sword, which allows to hit the tip, more timely and more effectively, according to the dictation of the Italian school, rather than cutting.
+The Blunderbuss should be equipped with an arbutus to carry with a shoulder strap and a short sword, which allows to hit the tip, more timely and more effectively, according to the dictates of the Italian school, rather than cutting.
 Among the Blunderbuss, who must be young and robust in shape, Basta values particularly Flemish to be best, not Italians, who prefer military in infantry.